-Following completion of the Railway the POWs who had been working in Burma were evacuated to one of several large camps in Thailand.
+Following completion of the Railway, POWs who had been working in Burma were evacuated to one of several large camps south to Thailand.
 Basil was moved to Tamarkan.

 He remained behind in Changi and was transferred to Changi Administration 28 January 1945.
 When the war ended he was recovered from Changi on 4 September 1945.

 He sailed from Singapore on ‘Arawa’ to Darwin -Sydney.
 Trained to Melbourne and ANA flight to Perth.

 Basil’s parents William Frost and Isabel Melville married at Katanning in 1910.
 William Frost died in April 1942 and Basil’s mother died in 1952.
 His mother’s father, William Grant Melville after whom Basil was named died in April 1936.

 1916 the Frost family were residing Broad Arrow Road, Kalgoorlie and William was a miner.

 In 1937 the Frost family are residing at 6 Federal Road, Kalgoorlie William is now employed as a Fireman.